Jacobvu84/Jacobvu84/README.md

 I am Jacob (Tên Việt Nam: Vũ Thế Linh).
 I love learning and sharing technical skills.
 I love beautiful things, even code. 𝐈 𝐰𝐫𝐢𝐭𝐞 𝕭𝖊𝖆𝖚𝖙𝖎𝖋𝖚𝖑 𝕮𝖔𝖉𝖊.
 I like to write blogs to share my views or something that is rarely seen.
 Pls follow my posts [here](https://github.com/Jacobvu84/diary-testing)

+Before I introduce myself, I would like to thank you very much for giving me the opportunity to talk about the position of your company.

 In 2008, I graduated from HP private University with a major in computer science.
 I started my career as a QC Engineer in Vietsoftware company.
-Till now I have more than 13 years of experience.
+Till now I have given 13 years of my life to this job.

 My background includes testing web and mobile within both manual testing and automation testing.
 Especially test automation.

 I have experience of working with some different tools and automation frameworks such as selenium webdriver for web and appium for mobile.
+I have a basic understanding of several programming languages but java is one of most familiar languages.
 Experience in working with agile and waterfall project management methodologies.
-I have a basic understanding of several programming languages but java is one of most familiar languages.

 Most recently, I worked for One Mount group as QC Manager.
 I am responsible for evaluating and training personnel and ensuring that all materials used in the project meet the required standard.